Afanke/OJO/README.md

     |--Frontend       --Vue
     |--WebServer      --Go
     |--JudgeServer    --Go and C
-    |--utils          --some useful utils,such as session,log
+    |--utils          --some useful utils, such as session, log
     |--config         --the config of Webserver

 ### Installation